 On 26 May 2011, for the first time since the breach of the barrier dune, a small population of this species was found along the southern edge of the marsh in two patches of not more than five plants each.
 By 14 June 2012 the population had expanded and measured 37.9 x 3.0 m.
 On 6 June 2013, the population had expanded to 74.9 x 1 m and two additional populations were found along the northern and western edges of the marsh.
 These two populations were approximately 1 x 1 m.
 In 2014, six patches of L. spongia were found in the marsh along the western and southeastern shores.
 As in other years, the largest patch was located along the southeastern shore and measured 70 x 1.5 m in 2014.
 In 2015 the L. spongia population remained approximately the same as it was in 2014.
 A large patch remained along the southeastern edge of the marsh and two smaller populations approximately 0.5 x 0.5 m were observed along the western shore.
 All plants were vegetative.
 In 2016, no Limnobium spongia was found in the marsh.
 The site along the southeastern shore was dominated by a large patch of the native species Hydrocotyle ranunculoides and was very dry compared to the June 2015 survey, and the sites along the western shore were dominated by Ludwigia repens during the September survey.
 In 2017, L. spongia was not observed during surveys on 23 June or 18 September but was observed and photographed by Erin Reilly in the southeastern corner of the marsh on 27 July.
 In 2018, two populations were found.
-One patch in the southeastern corner of the marsh measured 42.98 m2 (red polygon on Map 1) and 4 plants were found along the marsh edge behind the beach dune (point 15 on Map 1).
+One patch in the southeastern corner of the marsh measured 42.98 m2 and 4 plants were found along the marsh edge behind the beach dune.
+In 2019 a single small population (green dot on Map 1) was found near the Carex hvalinolepis at the end of Webster Drive